 Stephen joined Watsi on April 14th, 2013.
 Nine years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephen's most recent donation traveled 8,800 miles to support Chom, a retired commune chief from Cambodia, to fund cataract surgery so he can regain his vision.
+Stephen's most recent donation traveled 8,600 miles to support Saw Eh, a young refugee from Thailand, to fund hernia repair surgery so he can return to school pain free.

 Stephen has funded healthcare for 272 patients in 17 countries.